 For information about clinical trials sponsored by private sources, contact:

 For information about clinical trials conducted in Europe, contact:

-James Loyd, M.D., Professor of Medicine, Division of Allergy, Pulmonary & Critical Care at Vanderbilt University School of Medicine in Nashville, Tennessee, has volunteered to provide consultation for patients with fibrosing mediastinitis.
-One of the goals is to understand what is the stimulus that drives post Histoplasmosis fibrosing mediastinitis.
+James Loyd, MD, Professor of Medicine, Division of Allergy, Pulmonary & Critical Care at Vanderbilt University School of Medicine in Nashville, Tennessee, has volunteered to provide consultation for patients with fibrosing mediastinitis.
+One of the goals is to understand the stimulus that drives post histoplasmosis fibrosing mediastinitis.